ScreakyG/camagru/README.md

 Camagru is a instagram like web app that allow users to take live pictures with their webcam, tweak them then post them.

 ## Todo

-- Working on improving app security (XSS, SQL injections, etc..).
-- Make the app more responsive.
+- Improve log handling.

 ## Preview
 <div align="center">
   <img alt="image" src="https://github.com/user-attachments/assets/0afac1ab-6122-458e-a70f-5892cee0bb21" width=700 />
 </div>

-At the moment users can :
+Your application users can :
 - Create a account with mail verification ✅
 - Request new password link if forgot ✅
 - Edit their email / username / password ✅
 - Takes pictures ✅
 - Edit pictures ✅
 - Like , comment posts ✅